initia-labs/vip-scoring-tutorial/README.md

 # VIP Scoring Tutorial

+## Summary

+- Deploy `vip_score` contract for scoring users.
+- Share following information to Initia team for whitelisting:
+  - Deployed VIP Contract Address (move chain is precompiled at `0x1`)
+  - VIP Operator Address (account that will receive the VIP operating commission)
+  - VIP scoring Policy (for reference, check [vip page](https://app.testnet.initia.xyz/vip))
+    ```json
+    // This is an example of scoring policy
+    "categories": ["L2", "Social"], // categories of the Minitia
+    "description": "Mint cities, collect yield, and collaborate within communities to acquire control of the planet.", // description of the Minitia
+    "actions": [
+      {
+        "action": "Earn SILVER", // action name
+        "description": "Earn SILVER by playing Civitia seasons with an active residence." // action description
+      }
+    ]
+    ```

 ## Introduction
 In VIP, a scoring system exists in order to distribute esINIT rewards to the users based on their activities in a Minitia.